viswajith-g/viswajith-g/readme.txt

 ### Hi there 👋

-I'm an Incomming PhD student at the University of Illinois Urbana-Champaign (UIUC), working on Mobile Sensing, Graph Mining, Data Mining, Pervasive Computing, and IoT Systems.
+I'm I'm a Ph.D. student in the Computer Engineering program at the University of Virginia (UVA), advised by Dr. Brad Campbell.
+My research focuses around applications of sensor networks, sensing modalities, and dealing with energy management for ultralow power sensor class devices.

 - [HomePage](https://www.vishgr.com)